Donate by credit card, online at Fractured Atlas

 Liberation Theatre Company is building community - a community of Black playwrights with something to say and the determination to find their place in the American theatre.

-We’ve been building a community for the past ten years:
+We’ve been building a community for the past eleven years:

 • Through writing groups for beginning playwrights